 What Data Holly Collects

-Class Specifications (Job Descriptions): The full text of each position's class spec, including definition, typical tasks, minimum qualifications, knowledge and abilities, and any license requirements.
+Class Specifications (Job Descriptions): The full text of each position's class spec, including definition, typical tasks, minimum qualifications, knowledge and abilities, and license requirements.
 This powers Holly's similarity analysis, AI-assisted editing, and benchmarking features.

 Salary Schedules: Pay ranges and step tables for each position, including minimum, midpoint, and maximum salaries.
 Holly uses this data to populate salary benchmarking in both the Internals and Market tabs.